eclipse-archived/ceylon-lang.org/documentation/1.0/faq/language-design.md

 to add a `private` annotation.

-Precisely the same arguments apply to refinement and the `default` annotation, mutability and the `variable` annotation.
-Like Java, we could have made `default` the default ;-) and we could have made `variable` the default, providing a Java-like `final` annotation to specify the more restrictive option.
+Precisely the same arguments apply to refinement and the `default` annotation, ant to mutability and the `variable` annotation.
+Following Java, we could have made `default` the default ;-) and we could have made `variable` the default, providing a Java-like `final` annotation to specify the more restrictive option.
 But then I'm never sure if you _really_ meant for some operation of your API to be refinable or settable by a client, and if you _really_ designed your class to tolerate that&mdash;or if you just forgot to add `final`.

 ### No `protected` modifier?